Boxing for Beginners in Catford

 For generally healthy adults, beginners' boxing is not a dangerous activity.
 The perception of boxing as dangerous comes from watching professional fights, not from understanding how the sport is actually taught.

-What Catford and Lewisham Residents Should Know
+What Catford Residents Should Know

 Beginners' Equipment: Keep It Simple